euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

 -   [Apps/baseJava](../Apps/baseJava)
 -   [Apps/baseKotlin](../Apps/baseKotlin)

 The user interface is a single text that appears in the centre of the screen.
-If you tap the text, it cycles between
+When you tap the text, it cycles between

--   Fixed message.
+-   fixed message.
--   Module name of the application, "base Kotlin" for example.
+-   module name of the application, "base Kotlin" for example.
--   Dark mode message.
+-   dark mode message.

 The user interface appears in dark mode if the device is in dark mode, and vice versa.